-Aside usual hygiene advice and protection against mosquito bites, no particular medicine is necessary for people in good health.
+Aside usual hygiene advice and protection against mosquito bites and solar protection, no particular medicine is necessary for people in good health.

 Nevertheless, it is necessary to bring clothes adapted to changing climates according to different regions.